noonv/labelme_yolo_utils/README.md

 ```

 ## predetect_yolo2labelme
-make detection on image and store results into LabelMe JSON format  for next manual labeling
+Make detection on image and store results into LabelMe JSON format  for next manual labeling.
+Could be useful for processes of Semi-supervised learning or Active Learning.

 example:
 ```